 What size batteries are available?

 There are four main sizes of batteries that are colour-coded and numbered for use with hearing aids.
-However manufacturers have committed to producing an even smaller Hearing Aid Battery.
-While still retaining the same power as before.
-Ensuring your Hearing Aids are there, for your hearing and not on display.
+However manufacturers have committed to producing an even smaller hearing aid battery, whilst still retaining the same power as before.

 This is the largest hearing aid battery available.
-It can output the greatest amount of power and it used in power heavy hearing aids.
-Its lifespan is between 3-10 days.
-Depending entirely on usage, and the conditions it is expected to perform under.
+It can output the greatest amount of power and is used in ‘power heavy’ hearing aids.
+The lifespan is between 3-10 days.
+This depends entirely on usage and the conditions it is operated under.

-It is one of the more common sizes, as it is used in the smaller behind-the-ear hearing aids.
-It also used in larger in-the-ear hearing aids, due to both its power and it’s easy handling for users.
+One of the more common sizes, this battery is used in smaller behind-the-ear hearing aids.
+It can also used in larger in-the-ear hearing aids, due to both power and easy handling.

-It’s probably the most used battery size by the older population, partly due to versatility as well as worldwide reputation.
+Size 13 is probably the most common battery size by the older population, partly due to versatility as well as worldwide reputation.

-It has the same circumference as the 13, but half the depth.
-So it is a little fiddlier to use for the older clients.
-However if you think this means you are getting less for your money think again.
+The 312 has the same circumference as the 13, but half the depth.
+So it is a little fiddlier to use for older persons.
+However if you think this means you are getting less for your money think again!

-This is quite a common size as it suits the smaller neater behind-the-ear hearing aids.
-It also covers the smaller in-the-ear hearing aids.
+Quite a common size, it suits the smaller behind-the-ear hearing aids.
+It also covers this style of hearing aid.

-The lifespan for this type of hearing aid battery is about 5-7 days.
-This depends on power usage from your hearing aid, giving you a similar lifespan as the orange 13 – with the additional bonus of being a smaller size.
+The lifespan for the 312 hearing aid battery is about 5-7 days.
+This of course depends on power usage from your hearing aid, giving you a similar lifespan as the orange 13 – with the additional bonus of being a smaller size.

-These are for in-the-canal hearing aids.
-They are nearly completely invisible in the ‘canal’ type hearing aids, giving the bonus of a long lifespan, as well as a smaller size than even the brown 312 can achieve.
+These are designed for in-the-canal hearing aids.
+They are almost invisible in, give the bonus of a long lifespan and are a smaller size than even the 312 option.

 How long do hearing aid batteries last?

-Hearing aid batteries last between 5 – 10 days depending on the size of the battery:
+Hearing aid batteries usually last between 5 – 10 days depending on the size of the battery:

 – Blue Size 675: 7 – 10 days